dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting variables, getters, and setters

-While the language treats variables, getters, and setters as [mostly interchangeable][uniform], within augmentation libraries we do not allow augmenting getters and setters with variables.
+While the language treats variables, getters, and setters as [mostly interchangeable][uniform], within augmentations we do not allow augmenting getters and setters with variables.
 Since augmentations are tightly coupled to the libraries they augment, this restriction has minimal impact, and it does not greatly affect the ability of a library to change a field to a